 Upcoming Exams Schedule

 The MIT Physics Department offers ASEs twice a year (once in August and once in January).
-During the COVID pandemic, all exams are being administered remotely.
+Note: exams given in Fall 2021 will be administered remotely.

 The next offerings of the Advanced Standing Exams / Validation Exams are: